 Weight gain: Thirteen pounds.
-I’ve been sticking to a low intensity work out plan that’s safe for pregnancy and a simple daily food plan that focuses on gaining small frequent meals and snacks (more about that here).
+I’ve been following this Fit Pregnancy Plan that is helping me feel strong and healthy during this pregnancy.
 Honestly, I’m surprised I haven’t gained more weight.
 By twenty weeks with my first pregnancy, which was a singleton pregnancy, I’d gained about the same amount as with this one.
 Also I think the nausea during the first trimester followed by a cold that lasted three weeks at the beginning of the second trimester has kept my weight gain down too.
 My doctors say the baby’s are growing perfectly and even a bit big for their age, so I’m not worrying much about it.

 Symptoms: At eighteen weeks I started getting major fatigue.
 I’m still working ten hour shifts at the clinic two to three days a week.
 They are so tiring!
 At the end of the shift I come home and collapse on the couch.
 The next day I’m usually still exhausted and spend the morning either in bed or on the couch.
 Other than tired I feel pretty good.
 The nausea and food aversions from the first trimester are completely gone, thank goodness.
 These 12 natural remedies for nausea helped a lot, but eventually I had to go on medicines.
 I’m happy to say, I’m completely off all medicines now.

 Cravings: I’m not having any cravings.
 I created a food plan for myself that includes quick 15 minute meals and a variety of healthy snacks that I’ve been enjoying.
-I’ll be doing a post on my meal plan soon.
 Read more about my meal plan here.

 Genders: See the gender reveal post here!

 Exercise: I’m still working out regularly, but I’ve changed my work out plan quite a bit.
-I don’t have the energy I did pre-pregnancy, so I’ve modified my fitness plan.
+I don’t have the energy I did pre-pregnancy, so I’ve modified my fitness plan (more about that here).
 I do low intensity, short work outs that help keep me feeling fit and toned.
 Staying fit during pregnancy is super important to me, not just for my sake, but to help minimize the complications that often come with a twin pregnancy.
-I’ve designed my own workout plan.
-I’ll do a full post on it soon, click here to be notified when the post is live.
+I’ve designed my own workout plan and meal plan that you can get here.

 Babies Growth: Every single ultrasound the babies have been almost the exact same size with their heart rates being very similar.
 This is a huge relief for us as many twin pregnancies have one twin that is much weaker and sometimes will miscarry as the other twin takes all the nutrients.
 At our ultrasound two days ago, the babies weighed one pound each.